Financial assistance is available to those families with daughters entering St Helen and St Katharine from the age of 9 through to 18.

-Although the School operates a bursary fund to support parents in the payment of school fees, we are not always able to assist to the extent required or in the necessary timeframe.
-For those parents who are experiencing financial difficulty, might we suggest contacting the charitable organisations listed by following the link to Educational Grants.
+Sometimes the School is not able to assist to the extent required or in the necessary timeframe.
+For those parents who are experiencing financial difficulty, we suggest contacting the charitable organisations listed on the Educational Grants website at www.educational-grants.org.

 Completed bursary applications for entry in September 2020 need to be received at the Bursar's Office by the closing dates shown below.

 Year 5, 6 and 7 by Friday 22 November 2019

 Year 9 by Friday 8 November 2019